DataBiosphere/terra/docs/dev-guides/personal-environments.md

             extra_args: ["-var-file", "tfvars/jcarlton.tfvars"]
 ```

-Third, we check in a tfvars file for Terraform to use as its input variables when building this [workspace](https://www.terraform.io/docs/state/workspaces.html).
+Third, check in a tfvars file for Terraform to use as its input variables when building this [workspace](https://www.terraform.io/docs/state/workspaces.html).
-THe contents of these files change frequently
+THe contents of these files change frequently and are service-dependent.

 This file should be in a path like `terraform-ap-deployments/terra-env/tfvars/jcarlton.tfvars`.
-IDs will vary, though I borrowed
-mine from a teammate.
 Folder IDs refer to [GCP Project Folders](https://cloud.google.com/resource-manager/docs/creating-managing-folders).
-The entries under `terra_apps` describe services your deployment will depend on.
+The entries under `terra_apps` describe services a deployment will depend on.
 A `true` value causes
 resources for a dependency to be created.
 Google project and cluster information should be the same
 for everyone.

 The repository is integrated with [Atlantis](https://www.runatlantis.io/), which checks terraform artifacts
 before merge to make sure they can `plan` and `apply` successfully.
 When pushing a PR to this repo,
-it's expected you'll run `atlantis` commands as part of the review process.
+one must run `atlantis` commands as part of the review process.
 A detailed protocol for
 PRs in this repo is in its [README file](https://github.com/broadinstitute/terraform-ap-deployments/blob/master/README.md).
 First, a github comment of
  ```shell script